devzarghami/tradingview-technical-analytic/README.md

-Certainly!
-Here's a short README file template you can use for your GitHub repository to explain how to use your Node.js script for scraping tradingview technical analytic data:

----

 # TradingView Technical Analytic Data Scraper

 This Node.js script allows you to scrape technical analysis data from TradingView, a popular charting platform for traders and investors.
 You can use this data for your own analysis or automate trading-related tasks.